techidaily/site-sound-optimizing/source/_posts/2024-approved-isolating-the-aural-feedback-resulting-from-button-engagement.md

 * Know your audience because you are creating for them.
 * The end of the shoot is not the end of a music video.
 Use editing software!

 There are many new professional video editing software packages on the market but do you know which is most uncomplicated to use?
-[Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is easy to work with, so you can use it without having any knowledge in editing.
+[Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is easy to work with, so you can use it without having any knowledge in editing.
 It lets you add tons of video effects to boost the quality of your video.
 You can achieve tremendous results if you put effort into and use professional editing software like Filmora.

 You will most certainly make impressive videos if you choose to edit videos on this software!